alphajayGithub/GitBook/ch2/basic.md

 what do we mean by learning?

-> A computer program is said to learn from experience E with respect to someclass of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.
+> A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.

 E -> Data Set； supervised/unsupervised